If you or your child have crooked teeth or have a smile that you do not like, you need to see an orthodontist.

 Things to Consider When Choosing an Orthodontist

 The orthodontists at Northland Orthodontics are fully qualified specialists who have carried out at least three years further training in orthodontics after becoming a qualified dentist.
 If you are considering having your own or your child’s teeth straightened, we would like to share the following advice to help ensure you get the best experience possible:

-- Check qualifications: Some dentists have had as little as three hours training in straightening procedures so it’s advisable to ask the dentist how much training they have in orthodontics and with the types of braces being suggested.
+- Check qualifications: Some dentists have had minimal training in straightening procedures, so it’s advisable to ask the dentist how much training they have in orthodontics and with the types of braces being suggested.